Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models: Results

 \subsection{Tasks and Datasets}

-We evaluate ACE on two categories of LLM applications that benefit most from a comprehensive and evolving context: (1) \emph{agent benchmarks}, which require multi-turn reasoning, tool use, and environment interaction, where agents can accumulate and reuse strategies across episodes and environments; and (2) \emph{domain-specific benchmarks}, which demand mastery of specialized concepts and tactics, where we focus on financial analysis as a case study.
+We evaluate \name on two categories of LLM applications that benefit most from evolving contexts: (1) \emph{LLM agent}, which require multi-turn reasoning, tool use, and environment interaction; with ACE, agents can accumulate and reuse strategies across episodes and environments; and (2) \emph{domain-specific reasoning}, which demand mastery of specialized concepts and tactics; we focus on financial analysis as a main case study, and show additional results on medical reasoning and text-to-SQL.

 \begin{packeditemize} \item \textbf{LLM Agent: AppWorld~\citep{trivedi2024appworld}} is a suite of autonomous agent tasks involving API understanding, code generation, and environment interaction.
 It provides a realistic execution environment with common applications and APIs (\eg email, file system) and tasks of two difficulty levels (normal and challenge).
-A public leaderboard~\citep{AppWorldLeaderboard} tracks performance, where, at the time of submission, the best system achieved only 60.3\% average accuracy, highlighting the benchmark’s difficulty and realism. \item \textbf{Financial Analysis: FiNER~\citep{loukas2022finer} and Formula~\citep{wang2025finlora}} test LLMs on financial reasoning tasks that rely on the eXtensible Business Reporting Language (XBRL). \emph{FiNER} requires labeling tokens in XBRL financial documents with one of 139 fine-grained entity types, a key step for financial information extraction in regulated domains. \emph{Formula} focuses on extracting values from structured XBRL filings and performing computations to answer financial queries, \ie numerical reasoning. \end{packeditemize}
+A public leaderboard~\citep{AppWorldLeaderboard} tracks performance, where, at the time of submission, the best system achieved only 60.3\% average accuracy, highlighting the benchmark’s difficulty and realism. \item \textbf{Domain-Specific Reasoning: Financial, Medical, and Text-to-SQL Benchmarks} We use finance as our main case study in \S\ref{subsec:finance-main-results}.
+For financial analysis, we focus on FiNER~\citep{loukas2022finer} and Formula~\citep{wang2025finlora}, which test LLMs on financial reasoning tasks that rely on the eXtensible Business Reporting Language (XBRL). \emph{FiNER} requires labeling tokens in XBRL financial documents with one of 139 fine-grained entity types, a key step for financial information extraction in regulated domains. \emph{Formula} focuses on applying financial concepts and performing computations to answer queries, \ie numerical reasoning.
+Beyond finance, we evaluate on two additional domain tasks from StreamBench~\citep{wu2024streambench}: DDXPlus~\citep{fansi2022ddxplus} (medical reasoning) and BIRD-SQL~\citep{li2023can} (text-to-SQL). \end{packeditemize}

-\paragraph{Evaluation Metrics.} For AppWorld, we follow the official benchmark protocol and report \emph{Task Goal Completion} (TGC) and \emph{Scenario Goal Completion} (SGC) on both the test-normal and test-challenge splits.
-For FiNER and Formula, we follow the original setup and report accuracy, measured as the proportion of predicted answers that exactly match the ground truth.
+\paragraph{Evaluation Metrics} For AppWorld, we follow the official benchmark protocol and report \emph{Task Goal Completion} (TGC) and \emph{Scenario Goal Completion} (SGC) on both the test-normal and test-challenge splits.
+For FiNER, Formula and DDXPlus, we follow the original setup and report accuracy, measured as the proportion of predicted answers that exactly match the ground truth.
+For BIRD-SQL, we use GPT-4o-mini~\citep{gpt4omini} under LLM-as-a-judge~\citep{zheng2023judging}.

 All datasets follow the original train/validation/test splits.
 For \emph{offline} context adaptation, methods are optimized on the training split and evaluated on the test split with pass@1 accuracy.
 For \emph{online} context adaptation, methods are evaluated sequentially on the test split: for each sample, the model first predicts with the current context, then updates its context based on that sample.
 The same shuffled test split is used across all methods.